shaunleeyx/assetto/README.md

-# assetto
+# League scrapper
-# Apps that improve the usabilty of Assetto Corsa
+# datamining from a league of legends stats finder